Hilton Head South Carolina, USA Travel Guide

 Over 60 kilometers of designated, paved multi-use pathways span the island, connecting beaches and resorts.
 The hard-packed sand when the tide is out allows for excellent beach biking.
 No dedicated mountain biking trails exist.

-Zipline Hilton Head offers a ropes course and zipline adventure for people looking for an adrenaline rush.
+Zipline Hilton Head offers a ropes course and zipline adventure for people trying to find an adrenaline rush.

 Always check weather conditions and water safety advisories before engaging in outdoor or water-based activities.
 Some activities may be seasonal or weather-dependent.